 They struggle to break out and, as they get stronger, they find the strength to resist doing wrong.
 As their spiritual strength increases, the crack in their “skin of sin” widens until they escape from the sin that surrounds them.
 When they break free, they use spiritual strength to spread the good news of the gospel to others.
 Thus, through Believers, God perpetuates His community of Christians.

-That, fellow Believer, is our life cycle, or metamorphosis.
-He chose us to fertilize the world with the good news about Him.
-If you are a Believer, have you cracked and freed yourself from your chrysalis?
+That is a Believer's life cycle, or metamorphosis.
+God chose them to fertilize the world with the good news about Him.
+Through sanctification they do.

 If you died today, are you absolutely certain that you would go to heaven?
 You can be!
 TRUST JESUS NOW